Problems to correct at age 7

 5. Weird stuff

-There are much more eloquent terms, but I call this weird stuff.
+There are much more eloquent terms, but we can categorize this as weird stuff.

 These are a set of problems that, as a parent, you probably wouldn’t be able to see without an X-ray.

-When a 7-year old visits us we look for extra teeth, missing teeth, stuck teeth and other rare things like cysts and tumors.
+When a 7-year old visits us we look for:

 Obviously, with those sorts of problems you would want to know about them as soon as possible.